-For those of you contemplating supervising a student on a clinical placement, there are always many questions.
-Here, you’ll find some of the answers…
+For those of you contemplating supervising a student on a clinical placement, here are some thoughts from current Clinical Educators…

-Read here about why NeuroMotion takes students and what they receive in return for their mentorship.
+Read this blog post about why NeuroMotion takes students and what they receive in return for their mentorship.

 Private Practice Physiotherapist